christophgil/ZIPsFS/README.md

 # MOTIVATION

-We use closed-source proprietary Windows software and shared libraries for reading experimental data from different types of mass spectrometry machines.
+We use closed-source proprietary Windows software and shared libraries for reading huge experimental data from different types of mass spectrometry machines.
 Most data is archived in a read-only WORM file system.

-To reduce the number of individual files,  files of one record are bundled in one ZIP.
+With large numbers of individual files, access becomes slow for Windows OS.
+To reduce the number of files, all files of one record are bundled in one ZIP.

-We hoped that the data inside the ZIP was easily accessible using  pipes or process substitution.
-Unfortunately, this is not the case  for the proprietary  Windows software we are using.
+We hoped that the data inside the ZIP was easily accessible using  pipes, named pipes or process substitution.
+Unfortunately, these UNIX techiques do not work for the proprietary software.
+Mounting individual ZIP files worked for moderate numbers of ZIP files.

 ZIPsFS has been developed to solve the following  problems: